AliErfani/jalali/README.md

 morilog/jalali
 ======
-- This package compatible with Laravel 5
+- This package compatible with Laravel 5 and laravel 5.1

 - This package was forked from [Miladr/Jalali](http://github.com/miladr/jalai) in previous version and fixed bugs and customized by [Morilog](http://morilog.ir)